 Pursuant to the Amended and Restated Registration Rights Agreement entered into in connection with the Business Combination (the "Registration Rights Agreement") and our Restated Certificate of Incorporation (the "Certificate of Incorporation"), Sorrento has certain rights, and the ability to take certain actions, that are not otherwise available to all of our stockholders.
 For example, the Registration Rights Agreement provides Sorrento the right, subject to certain conditions, to demand that we file a registration statement or request that their shares of our Common Stock be covered by a registration statement that we are otherwise filing.
 Please refer to the description of our securities in the form filed as Exhibit 4.2 to the Annual Report on Form 10-K for additional information regarding these rights.
 We have filed a registration statement on Form S-1 (File No. 333-268603) which was initially declared effective by the SEC on December 27, 2022, in order to satisfy these obligations.
-In addition, until such time as Sorrento first ceases to own greater than 50% of the outstanding voting power of the outstanding shares of our capital stock entitled to vote generally in the election of directors, the Certificate of Incorporation effectively provides Sorrento with the ability to fill vacancies on our Board, remove directors (with or without cause), call a special meeting of our stockholders, amend the Certificate of Incorporation (subject to approval of our Board) and amend our Bylaws (the "Bylaws").
+In addition, until such time as Sorrento first ceases to own greater than 50% of the outstanding voting power of the outstanding shares of our capital stock entitled to vote generally in the election of directors, the Certificate of Incorporation (subject to approval of our Board) and amend our Bylaws (the "Bylaws").
 The directors so elected will have the authority, subject to the terms of our indebtedness and applicable rules and regulations, to issue additional stock, implement stock repurchase programs, declare dividends and make other decisions.
 Please refer to the description of our securities in the form filed as Exhibit 4.2 to the Annual Report on Form 10-K for additional information regarding Sorrento's ability to take such actions.